-You can take either the A or E subway to the AirTrain.
-The subway itself costs $2.75 (plus $1 for a new MetroCard) and you must pay an additional $5 for the AirTrain.
-This trip takes about 1.5 hours and if you are traveling with a lot of luggage before a long flight, then it is not recommended.
+You can take either the A or E subway to the JFK AirTrain.
+The subway itself costs $2.75 (plus $1 for a new MetroCard) and you must pay an additional $7.75 for the AirTrain.
+This trip takes about 1.5 hours and if you are travelling with a lot of luggage before a long flight, then it is not recommended.

-You can take the Long Island Rail Road train at Penn Station in Manhattan to Jamaica station.
+You can take the Long Island Rail Road train from Penn Station in Manhattan to Jamaica station.
 From there you will need to take the AirTrain to JFK Airport.
-The train costs between $7.25 and $10 and the AirTrain costs $5.
+The train costs between $7.25 and $10 and the AirTrain costs $7.75.

 Always give yourself plenty of time to get to the airport, especially during rush hour.
 You don’t want to be stuck in a traffic jam worrying that you’re going to miss your flight.
 These are the typical travel times from Manhattan.
 Don’t forget that travelling from Downtown will take a bit longer than Midtown to JFK Airport:

 - Taxi to JFK Airport: 1 to 1.5 hours

 - Small shuttle bus to JFK Airport: 1 to 1.5 hours

 - Large bus to JFK Airport: 1.5 to 2 hours